stevomatthews/Spoon-Knife/test-toc.md

 handshake.

 2. The `Version` field was higher than 4, but no extensions were added (no extension flags set).
-This is considered error in case of `URQ_CONCLUSION` message sent by the Initiator to the Responder (there can be initial conclusion message without extensions sent by the Responder to the Initiator in Rendezvous connections).
+This is considered an error in the case of a `URQ_CONCLUSION` message sent by the Initiator to the Responder (there can be an initial conclusion message without extensions sent by the Responder to the Initiator in Rendezvous connections).